 The types of sensors used in pest management programs vary depending on the manufacturer.
 Sensors currently on the market measure either motion, infrared, or a combination of both.
 It is important to note that units incorporating motion sensors can be subject to more false positive alerts, especially in high-traffic areas.
 For this reason, it is vital to consider the impact of human disturbance and vibrations when determining proper placement of remote monitoring systems with motion detectors.

 The amount of back-end support offered with remote monitoring systems varies depending on the manufacturer.
 For example, some manufacturers offer mapping software, which records placements alongside tracking and trending capabilities.
 Others offer more basic software, which includes only sensor alerting support.
-Some of the features may or may not be attractive to PMPs depending on what systems they already have access to and have incorporated within the facility.

 Sites Most Conducive to Remote Monitoring